pshrmn/curi/packages/curi-addon-active/README.md

 ```

 The version number above may not always be accurate.
 To ensure that you are using the most
-up to date version of `curi-addon-active`, open https://unpkg.com/curi-addon-active/ in your
+up to date version of the `curi` UMD build, open https://unpkg.com/curi-addon-active/umd in your
-browser and manually navigate to the umd/curi-addon-active.js file.
+browser and copy the link address for the `curi-addon-active.js` file..
 That will provide you
 with the URI of the most recent release.
 There is also a minimized version of the bundle
-if you change the file name in the URI to "curi-addon-active.min.js"
+if you change the file name in the URI to `curi-addon-active.min.js`.

 ## Usage